“Writing is easy. All you do is sit down at a typewriter and open a vein.” —Red Smith, Sports Writer

 So when I run into a bout of writer’s block and can’t get the words to flow, I tell my story aloud.

 The catch is that there’s not always someone nearby to whom I can tell my story.
 Fortunately, I use a Macintosh computer, so I have a built-in recording studio in the form of GarageBand.
-When I’m traveling, I use an old-fashioned, handheld tape recorder.
+When I’m traveling, I use my phone’s voice memo feature.
 But my favorite mode of breaking through writer’s block is to tell my story out loud.

 I’d love to hear how you eliminate writer’s block.